Joe Bacak

-Josip 'Joe' Bačak is an Australian former soccer player.
+Josip Bacak is an Australian former soccer player.

 Playing career

 Club career

-Bačak played for a number of Australian teams, starting with Melbourne Knights FC in the National Soccer League in 1989.
+Bacak played for a number of Australian teams, starting with Melbourne Knights FC in the National Soccer League in 1989.

-Bačak spent the 2000/2001 season with Greek first division team Ethnikos Asteras, playing four matches.
+Bacak spent the 2000/2001 season with Greek first division team Ethnikos Asteras, playing four matches.

 International career

-Bačak played two matches for the Australian under-23 team in January 1996, scoring three goals.
+Bacak played two matches for the Australian under-23 team in January 1996, scoring three goals.
 His three goals all came in one match against Vanuatu in Adelaide.